Back to Blog

 • AWS $0.25 per GB per day

 So this all seems pretty straightforward.
-AWS and GCP are rather close in price, Azure is a little cheaper and DigitalOcean is a real bargain, but the story isn't quite that simple.
+Per GB compute prices have mostly converged across the big three and DigitalOcean is a real bargain, but the story isn't quite that simple.

 The Practice